-2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Ophthalmology or by the American Osteopathic Board of Ophthalmology and Otolaryngology - Head and Neck Surgery, or specialty qualifications that are acceptable to the Review Committee.
+- 2.5.a.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Thoracic Surgery or by the American Osteopathic Board of Surgery, or specialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
 (Core)